OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 These customary conventions are practiced throughout the ruleset.

+***Pronoun Usage.*** The pronoun he/him/his is sometimes used in the material.
+This is not a challenge to anyone's gender or social standing but rather a grammatical reference.

 ***Specific Beats General.*** You may find aspects of the rules that break or contradict other elements.
 When a contradiction occurs, specific rules often beat general rules; however, the gamemaster will arbitrate as needed.

 ***Always Round Down.*** Unless specified in the rules, when you divide any number, you will always round down, no matter the fraction; a minimum of 1 always applies.